 When dust particles moving inside the duct pass or hit the sensor probe, a signal is induced.
 This signal is then transferred to a monitoring system, for example a computer running a monitoring software.
-The underlying technology is called "inductive electrification".
-This technology is very sensitive, and it minimizes the influence that sensor contamination, changes in process temperature and flow speed have on the measurement results.
+This underlying technology is called "inductive electrification".
+Traditionally, triboelectric technology is based on DC signal, which is generated when particles transfer charges when they make contact with a sensor.
+Compared to traditional DC-based measurement methods, inductive electrification technology is very sensitive.
+For example, it minimizes the influence that sensor contamination, changes in process temperature and flow velocity have on the measurement results.

-Inductive electrification technology enables a detection limit of as low as 0.01 mg/m.
+Inductive electrification technology enables a detection limit of as low as 0.01 mg/m3.